eberhardgade/snapshots_speech_containers/README.md

 **orig_lang_zcr']**

 The original language detected by the zcr method.
 This is documented in a function within container_utils.
-This calculates the zero-crossing-rate in windows for each audio channel.
+This function calculates the zero-crossing-rate in windows for each audio channel.
 Interpreters often speak "on top" of a muffled original speaker channel, therefore the audio signal has a systematically different structure than the audio signal that contains only one person speaking.
 Their microphones may also be different and they are often too close to the microphone.
 Last but not least the underlying noise level is a lot lower in the cabin.
 This is not always reliable because sometimes there is no interpreter and sometimes the interpreter is tech-savvy enough to completely remove the original speaker channel.
 ***